andresoro/lytedb/README.md

 # lytedb

 lytedb is an easy to use on-disk database for Go applications.
 Data is divided into collections and accessed by a key.
 The main purpose of this database is to store Go data structures on disk.
 This package leverages [bolt](https://github.com/etcd-io/bbolt) and the standard lib [encoding/gob](https://godoc.org/encoding/gob) to handle storage and serialization.
+Read about motivations [here](https://aoro.io/post/lytedb/).

 # Usage